 Reyes, M., W. J. Sydeman, S. A. Thompson, B. A. Black, R. R. Rykaczewski, J. A. Thayer, and S. J. Bograd.
 2013.
 Integrated assessment of wind effects on Central California’s pelagic ecosystem.
 Ecosystems.
 DOI: 10.1007/s10021-013-9643-6.

 García-Reyes M, Largier JL.
 2012.
-Seasonality of coastal upwelling off central and northern California: New insights, including temporal and spatial variability.
-Journal of Geophysical Research, 117:C03028.
+Seasonality of coastal upwelling off central and northern California: new insights, including temporal and spatial variability.
+J Geophys Res 117:C03028.

 Jolliffe IT.
 2002.
 Principal component analysis.
 2nd ed.
 Springer series in statistics.
 ISBN 0-387-95442-2.